sid88in/serverless-appsync-plugin/doc/upgrading-from-v1.md

 ### Support for existing APIs

-`v1` offered a way to define some resoruce such as DataSources, Resolvers, etc. on an existing API (that was previously created using other mechanisms, for example manually). `v2` does no longer offer that possibility.
-It adds complexity, can behave unexpectidly and is probably a bad practice too.
+`v1` offered a way to define some resource such as DataSources, Resolvers, etc. on an existing API (that was previously created using other mechanisms, for example manually). `v2` does no longer offer that possibility.
+It adds complexity, can behave unexpectedly and is probably a bad practice too.
 Prefer defining your whole API under the same stack.

 **Workaround**